yenyasinn/enik/_i18n/en/_posts/2020-02-09-memsql-overview.md

 ## System requirements

 Host for MemSQL has to have at least 4 core CPU and 8 GB RAM.
 It is recommended to use Linux core not less 3.10.
 RHEL/CentOS 6 or 7, Debian 8 or 9 are supported now.
 I’ve used Ubuntu 18.04 for testing and it works good.
-MemSQL can be used in Windows можно использовать MemSQL используя Docker контейнер.
+MemSQL can be used in Windows using Docker container.

 ## Is it payable?